USPS provides shipping deadlines ahead of busy holiday season

-To help customers plan their shipping timelines during the busy holiday season, the United States Postal Service has released its holiday shipping and mailing deadlines.
+To help customers plan their shipping timelines during the busy holiday season, the United States Postal Service has released its holiday shipping and mailing deadlines, KTLA reports.

 To allow ample time for packages to arrive at their destination by Dec.
 25, USPS advises shoppers to adhere to the shipping deadlines below: